Assistant Professor of Biochemistry & Biophysics

 - Leukemia & Lymphoma Society Fellow Award - 2008

-With an emphasis on chromatin biology and cancer epigenetics, our group focuses on mechanistic understandings of how chemical modifications of chromatin define distinct patterns of human genome, control gene expression, and regulate cell proliferation versus differentiation during development, and how their deregulations lead to oncogenesis.
+With an emphasis on chromatin biology and epigenetics, our group focuses on mechanistic understandings of how chemical modifications of chromatin (see Figure 1) define distinct patterns of mammalian genomes, control gene expression, and regulate cell proliferation versus differentiation during development, and how their deregulations lead to human diseases such as cancer, developmental disorders, and aging.
 Multiple on-going projects employ modern biological technologies to:

-- biochemically isolate and characterize novel factors that bind to histone methylation on chromatin,
+- biochemically isolate and characterize novel factors that specifically bind to covalent post-translational modifications on chromatin (DNA and histones) (see Figure 2 as of a recent study),

-- examine the role of epigenetic factors (chromatin-modifying enzymes and chromatin-associated factors) during development and tumorigenesis using mouse knockout models,
+- examine the role of epigenetic factors (chromatin-modifying enzymes and chromatin-associated factors) during normal development or in a diseased setting (cancer, see Figure 3) using mouse knockout models;

-- analyze epigenomic and transcriptome alternation in cancer versus normal cells utilizing next-generation sequencing technologies,
+- analyze epigenomic and transcriptome alternations in normal versus diseased cells utilizing next-generation sequencing technologies (RNA-Seq and ChIP-Seq, see Figure 4),

-- identify novel oncogenic or tumor suppressor genes associated with leukemia and lymphoma using shRNA library-based screening.
+- identify novel disease-associated genes (leukemia and lymphoma, or hematopoietic stem cell maintenance and aging) using shRNA library-based screening.

-The proteins involved in establishing and/or changing the chemical syntax in histones are considered a promising target for drug therapies, so understanding their actions in detail is the next step in developing new treatments for these diseases.
-The lab is also working closely with UNC Center for Drug Discovery to develop small-molecule inhibitors for chromatin-associated factors as novel targeted cancer therapies.
+The proteins involved in establishing and/or changing the chemical syntax in histones are considered a promising target for drug therapies, so understanding their actions in detail is the next step in developing new treatments for human disease.
+We are also working closely with UNC Center for Integrative Chemical Biology & Drug Discovery, to develop the small-molecule inhibitors for chromatin-associated factors as novel targeted therapies.

 - Kumar GS, Chang W, Xie T, Patel A, Zhang Y, Wang G.G., David G, Radhakrishnan I. Sequence requirements for combinatorial recognition of histone H3 by the MRG15 and Pf1 subunits of the Rpd3S/Sin3S corepressor complex.
 J Mol Biol.2012, 422(4):519-31.
 PMID: 22728643